-- Complete at least 36 hours of post-baccalaureate course work. - Pass a written qualifying examination, to be taken before the second academic year of the program. - Pass an oral preliminary research examination, to be completed within two years of passing the written qualifying examination and at least one year prior to completion of the dissertation. - Satisfy the general residency requirement for the Graduate School (PhD) or the McKelvey School of Engineering (DSc). - Satisfy the general teaching requirement for PhD degrees offered by the Graduate School.
-(There is no teaching requirement for the DSc.) - Write a doctoral dissertation that describes the results of original and creative research in a specialization within electrical engineering or systems science and mathematics. - Pass a final oral examination in defense of the dissertation - Take ESE 590 Electrical & Systems Engineering Graduate Seminar each semester.
+- Complete at least 36 units of post-baccalaureate course work - Complete the qualifying process (which includes a qualifying examination) and match with a research mentor before the second academic year of the program (PhD) or before the end of the third year of study (DSc). - Pass an oral preliminary research examination, to be completed within two academic years of completing the qualifying process. - Satisfy the general residency requirement for the Graduate School (PhD) or the McKelvey School of Engineering (DSc). - Satisfy the general teaching requirement as specified by the department.
+(There is no teaching requirement for the DSc.) - Write a doctoral dissertation that describes the results of original and creative research in a specialization within electrical engineering or systems science and mathematics. - Pass a final oral examination in defense of the dissertation research - Take ESE 590 Electrical & Systems Engineering Graduate Seminar each semester (PhD) or during each semester of full-time study (DSc).